natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Shimakaze.md

 <!-- ''Some ships are fitted with weapons of various calibres.
 Secondary armaments are defined as weapons chosen with the control <code>Select secondary weapon</code>.
 Evaluate the secondary armaments and give advice on how to use them.
 Describe the ammunition available for the secondary armament.
 Provide recommendations on how to use them and which ammunition to choose.
 Remember that any anti-air armament, even heavy calibre weapons, belong in the next section.
 If there is no secondary armament, remove this section.'' -->
 {{main|25 mm/60 Type 96 (25 mm)}}

-Unlike other early refits of Japanese destroyers, which have very little anti-air defence, the Shimakaze is refitted in her 1944 fit, which gives her well enough air cover at semi-close ranges and decimates smaller patrol vessels within 2km range.
+Unlike other early refits of Japanese destroyers, which have very little anti-air defence, the Shimakaze is refitted in her 1944 fit, which gives her tons of the infamous Type 96 25 mm AA gun, which in volume works well enough for air cover and decimates smaller patrol vessels up to a range of about 2-3 km.

 * Universal belts: a good balance between firepower and tracer contents, useful for newcomers to the Japanese 25 mm autocannon.
-* APT belts: Full of AP shells, good against boats, but you might not meet lots of them in a 4.7 destroyer.
+* APT belts: Full of AP shells, good against small boats.
 * HEI belts: Trades tracer rounds for extra firepower, harder to aim but very good at knocking out aircraft.

 === Anti-aircraft armament ===